michaelcolletti/resume-warehouse/ContractResume.md

 **Summary**

 Highly motivated and results-oriented DevOps Engineer with 10+ years of experience in public and private cloud environments, Infrastructure as Code (IaC), Kubernetes, and automation.
 Proven ability to deliver efficient solutions and optimize workflows through collaboration and technical expertise.
-Excellent trainer and coach, seeking a contract role to leverage my skills and drive operational excellence.
+Excellent trainer and coach, seeking a remote contract role to leverage my skills and drive operational excellence.

 **Skills**